WendyHanzer/4c/Assignment05/README.md

-Assignment05, Assimp loader
+Assignment06, Assimp textures

-Shaders and objects in command line, First is VS shader, second is FS shader, third is object to be loaded, colors not pulled.
+Shaders and objects in command line, First is VS shader, second is FS shader, third is object to be loaded.
+UV positions pulled, but wasn't able to put in the texture.

 I.E.
-./Assign4 shadervs.cg shaderfs.cg dragon.obj
+./Assign6 shadervs.cg shaderfs.cg dragon.obj

 Controls as follows: